-The SEA will assist the LEA in meeting their assurances by:
+The SEA will assist the LEA in meeting their assurances by providing trainings in:

-- providing trainings in the winter of 2020, that will address: - o Alternate Assessment Criteria - Overview of the Alternate Assessment Academic Achievement Standards for each content area being assessed - o General Education Assessment Accommodations - o Selection of appropriate supports on the general education assessment - Cultural Nuances - o Identification of English Learners with disabilities - o Minority population representation - o providing a technical assistance line, monitored by the special education division to handle technical questions
+- o Alternate Assessment Criteria - Overview of the Alternate Assessment Academic Achievement Standards for each content area being assessed - o General Education Assessment Accommodations - o Selection of appropriate supports on the general education assessment - o Cultural Nuances - English Learners with disabilities; - o Minority population representation (disproportionality) - Providing a technical assistance line, monitored by the special education division to handle technical questions student population.
+In both regular education and special education settings, more than 90 percent of the total student population has historically been reported as white.